kris10ansn/script-loader/README.md

 # Script Loader chrome extension

-Save and run scripts on websites
+Popup chrome extension that allows one to save and run scripts on websites.
+Made with react.

 ## How it works